The UK is Europe’s largest e-commerce market and the third largest in the world, after the United States and China.

-Specific areas to consider include artificial intelligence, cloud services, communications, cyber security, data centres, data management & analytics, electronic systems, semiconductor design & sensors.
+Specific areas to consider include artificial intelligence, cloud services, communications, cyber security, data centres, data management & analytics, electronic systems, and semiconductor design & sensors.

 Another area of opportunity is the UK government’s goal to narrow the digital skills gap within the local workforce through education and training.
 Your company can offer solutions to reduce digital exclusion and improve the UK workforce’s core digital skills.

 Innovative solutions from Singapore in the digital tech industry can get exposure to corporates (banks, consultancies, sector specialists) who are keen to adopt such solutions.
-The four strongest performing areas that offer you business opportunities are:
+The four strongest performing areas that offer business opportunities are: